adilnumancelik/denemekodshopi/System Manual.md

 ```

 - This will build backend and frontend. <br/>
-- Then execute following command to run backendon localhost port 8000 and frontend on localhost port 5000: <br/>
+- Then execute following command to run backend on localhost port 8000 and frontend on localhost port 5000: <br/>

 ```bash
 docker-compose up
 ```
 ## Without Docker
 ### How to build and run on local
 - Clone repository <br/>